-Is There a Deadline For Filing for a State Fair Hearing?
+Is There A Deadline For Filing For A State Fair Hearing?

 You have 120 calendar days to ask for a State Fair Hearing.
-The 120 days start either the day after PHC's Drug Medi-Cal Organized Delivery System personally gave you its appeal decision notice or the day after the postmark date of the county appeal decision notice.
+The 120 days start either the Notice of Appeal Resolution (NAR).

-If you did not receive a Notice of Adverse Benefit Determination, you may file for a State Fair Hearing at any time.
+If you did not receive a Notice of Action Resolution, you may file for a State Fair Hearing at any time.

-Can I Continue Services While I am Waiting for a State Fair Hearing Decision?
+Can I Continue Services While I am Waiting For A State Fair Hearing Decision?

-Yes, if you are currently receiving treatment and you want to continue your treatment while you appeal, you must ask for a State Hearing within 10 days from the date the appeal decision notice was postmarked or delivered to you OR before the date PHC's Drug Medi-Cal Organized Delivery System says services will be stopped or reduced.
-When you ask for a State Hearing, you must say that you want to keep receiving your treatment.
-Additionally, you will not have to pay for services received while the State Hearing is pending.
+Yes, if you are currently receiving treatment and you want to continue your treatment while you appeal, you should ask for a State Fair Hearing within:

+- 10 days from the date Notice of Appeal Resolution was postmarked or delivered to you or - before the date PHC says services will be stopped or reduced.

+For substance use services call Beacon at (855) 765-9703 (TTY (800) 735-2929 or 711).
+Available 24 hours a day 7 days a week.
+Page 40 of 51 When you ask for a State Fair Hearing, you must say that you want to keep receiving your treatment.
+Additionally, you will not have to pay for services received while the State Fair Hearing is pending.

-If you do request continuation of the benefit, and the final decision of the State Hearing confirms the decision to reduce or discontinue the service you are receiving, you may be required to pay the cost of services furnished while the state hearing was pending.
+If you do request continuation of the benefit, and the final decision of the State Fair Hearing confirms the decision to reduce or discontinue the service you are receiving, you may be required to pay the cost of services furnished while the State Fair Hearing was pending.